utnet-org/utility-readonly/tools/debug-ui/README.md

 # Nearcore Debug UI

 ## How to Use
-Clone nearcore, go to this directory, run `npm install` (only needed for first time), and then
+Clone framework, go to this directory, run `npm install` (only needed for first time), and then
 ```
 npm start
 ```